PTranMinh/Ph-m-Tr-n-Minh/README.md

 ✨ Achievements:

-🎯 High Accuracy: Achieved an 83% mAP by utilizing a highly optimized dataset (Dataset 2), which effectively combined real-world Vietnamese street environments with refined internet data.
+🎯 Achieved an 83% mAP by utilizing a highly optimized dataset (Dataset 2), which effectively combined real-world Vietnamese street environments with refined internet data.

-⚡ Model Quantization: Applied TensorRT FP16 quantization, pushing inference throughput to a blistering 102.34 FPS on edge hardware.
+⚡ Applied TensorRT FP16 quantization, pushing inference throughput to a blistering 102.34 FPS on edge hardware.

-📍 Innovative Architecture: Replaced traditional, high-latency GPS hardware with a custom Zero-Latency visual embedding and OCR extraction method for instantaneous geo-tagging.
+📍 Replaced traditional, high-latency GPS hardware with a custom Zero-Latency visual embedding and OCR extraction method for instantaneous geo-tagging.

 ### Automated Object Tracking & High-Precision Counting Pipeline